subbat9710/APIzza/README.md

 Employee:
 1. Employees can able to add products (sides, specialty pizza, and beverages)
 2. Employees can able to create, edit, and delete the product.
-3. Employees can able to see the list of the order made by customers and, able to track the order
+3. Employees can able to see the list of the orders made by customers and, able to track the order
 4. Employees can able to see the sales report per day based on the orders, delivery type, date for completed orders
 5. Employees can able to see the sales reports of products made per day
 6. Employees have to create an account to get access to the employee portal